Shielded VS. Unshielded Cabling

 Example 3: S/FTP (Class D – Coupling Attenuation >/= 80dB)-> 24mm

-Relative to the shielded cable, the unshielded (U/UTP) separation distance between cable and power cable to further.
+Relative to the shielded cable, the unshielded (U/UTP) separation distance between cable and power cable is further.
 In the implementation of the project, if need the data cable and power cable isolation far distance, we need a bigger size pipe/bridge, or even additional bridge, doing this will no doubt have higher cost, sometimes limited to the bridge installation space.
-To make matters worse, these additional requirements often neglected or ignored, resulting in network system is the key point of interference.
+To make matters worse, these additional requirements are often neglected or ignored, making network system the key point of interference.

-For shielded, unshielded systems and fiber optic cable, all need to implement protective grounding.
+For shielded, unshielded systems and fiber optic cable, they all need to implement protective grounding.
 Because of the need to consider personal and equipment safety, therefore no matter adopt what kind of cabling system, the metal part of the system must be grounded.
 For the shielding system, also need to implement the functional ground.
-Grounded shielding system functions with respect to the implementation of non-shielded systems only difference is that when you install the module connector and the cable shielding mask area area connected.

 Shielding system relative to the unshielded system has been greatly improved EMC performance.
 For Gigabit Ethernet applications, shielding against external interference effects is essential, and shielded cabling system had to meet the standards in the design of anti-alien crosstalk (A-XT) requirements, can effectively prevent the cable from the adjacent between the external crosstalk.
-Shielded cabling system, properly grounded at both ends of the case, to resist external interference characteristics superior to unshielded system 40dB.
+Shielded cabling system with shielded cable adopted, properly grounded at both ends of the case, is superior to unshielded system in resisting external interference.